isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 `make_unique` gives a more concise statement of the construction.
-It also ensures exception safety in complex expressions.
+It also ensures exception safety in complex expressions (in pre-C++17 code).

 ##### Example